 - This subject is riveting.

 - Grammar subject is riveting.
+(Incorrect)

 The final determiner category is possessive, and there is overlap here with possessive pronouns.
 These words are my, your, his, her, its, our, and their.
-Unlike the pronouns mine, yours, hers, ours, and theirs, determinatives must be used with a noun and cannot replace nouns or noun phrase.
+Unlike the pronouns mine, yours, hers, ours, and theirs, determinatives must be used with a noun and cannot replace nouns or noun phrases.

 - The lamb you’re senselessly targeting is my lamb.